 Do you mainly want to save money, or offset your carbon footprint?
-Then you probably want a “net metered” array.
+Then you probably want a “net metered” solar energy system.

 “Net Metering” refers to an arrangement between a “generating facility” (in this case a customer with a Solar Array) and an electric utility, under which the utility provides a credit for the generated power the customer feeds back to the grid.
 This credit is typically applied to the customer’s power bill to offset charges for power that the consumer buys from the utility.

 Net metered Solar offers the highest financial return of the various configurations, as it qualifies for the 30% federal tax credit, as well as generating a monthly credit from the utility for all of the power produced.
 As a general rule for residential solar, a net metered installation that offsets a customer’s average annual power usage will result in the fastest ROI.

 Net metering was designed to incentivize private investment in renewable energy technologies.
 Under the Energy Policy Act of 2005 all public electric utilities must make Net Metering available upon request to their customers.

 In Virginia, privately owned utilities- such as Electric Co Operatives- can choose to offer Net Metering at their discretion.

 All Net Metered, Hybrid, and Off Grid Solar Systems designed and installed by Old Dominion Innovations meet the current requirements for the 30% Federal Renewable Energy tax credit.